Marsimplodation/calibre-web-userscripts/readme.md

 2. Click on the user script file to install.
 3. Enable the script in Tampermonkey.
 4. change domain in the js header
-5. Access Calibre Web to experience the enhancements.
+5. Access Kavita Web to experience the enhancements.